UNH Trash 2 TreasureA Project of the UNH Student Environmental Action Coalition - A PLAN Member

 At the Trash 2 Treasure sale over move-in weekend, we sell thousands of useable items donated or ditched by last year’s outgoing students.
 The sale includes furniture, electronics, clothing and accessories, school supplies, dishware and kitchen appliances, decorations, and much, much more.

-The 2014 move-in sale will take place from 9am-5pm on Saturday, August 30 and 9am-5pm on Sunday, August 31.
-There will be an early bird special on Saturday morning: for $5 at the door, get in early (8am) and get first pick on all the best stuff!
+The 2015 move-in sale will take place from 9am-5pm on Friday, August 28 and noon-5pm on Saturday, August 29.
+There will be an early bird special on Friday morning: for $5 at the door, get in early (8am) and get first pick on all the best stuff!
 Free entry after 9am.
 Delivery of large items will be available for a fee: $5 to Durham, and $10 for Dover, Portsmouth, and Newmarket.

 Donate Your Items